simonrose121/phd/_posts/2016-11-04-scratchjr.md

 ![ScratchJr Environment]({{ site.url }}{{ site.baseurl }}/assets/scratchjr.png){:width="500px"}

 ScratchJr is designed for children 5-7 years old.
 It simplifies Scratch's concepts to produce a block-based environment that is easier to use for children of this age range.
+It's conception was based on research that Scratch is not suitible for children aged below 8 years old.

 **Based On**